getAlby/lightning-messageboard/README.md

 - 🎨 Customizable themes
 - 🔒 Secure receive-only connection to your wallet
 - 📱 Responsive design
-- 💬 Simple but effective messaging system
+- 💬 Simple but effective comments system for your website

 ## Installation